 Quality Thresholds for Use Cases

-Critical Accuracy Applications (99%+ required):
+Critical Accuracy Applications:

 - Legal contracts